dansand/ResChapter/content/numpy.md

 Our example looks at a real (data) science problem.
 In fact, we are going to to endeavour to _falsify_ a hypothesis.
 We'll try to show that there _are_ predictable patterns in day-to-day stockmarket data, a discovery which would contradict the _efficient market hypothesis_.
 Specifically, __we're going to look at whether today's market value _change_ follows yesterday's _change_, at a rate greater than expected if price changes were random__.

-_Remember, this is one example out of a vast Universe of problems that we could have chosen.
+_Remember, this is one example out of a plethora of problems that we could have chosen.
 Don't be lured into thinking that Python is a financial / economics tool.
 The data analysis here is totally general, and very similar problems will appear in multiple disciplines._

-First we're going need to meet Numpy, and learn the basics of  access, and query structured, numeric data.
+First we're going need to meet Numpy, and learn the basics of  accessing, and querying structured, numeric data.

 ## Numpy

 What do we mean by structured, numeric data?
 Numpy arrays deal with blocks of numbers, they have dimensions, and shapes.
-The shapes are always 'rectangular', meaning the blocks of numbers look like sequences (1d), rectangles (2d), or hyperectangles (nd).
+The shapes are always 'rectangular', meaning the blocks of numbers look like sequences (1-D), rectangles (2-D), or hyperectangles (n-D).
 In this tutorial we'll deal only with 1d Numpy arrays, which are just a sequence of numbers stretching along their single axis.
+Thinks of this as a time series, with n values (elements).

 Array Figures here...

 We are going to hit the ground running and import some numerical data.
 In this case, we have a csv (comma separated variable) file containing historical price and volume data from the Nasdaq Stock Exchange (to be precise, the Nasdaq Composite index).
-This tutorial assumes the data is located in the followinf _relative path_: `data/nasdaq.csv`.
+This tutorial assumes the data is located in the followinf _relative path_: `../data/nasdaq.csv`.

 We assume that you are running this code from the notebooks directory of this book.
-The easiest (although not Necessarily the most robust) way of running the code is to Launch a notebook using the mybinder service.
+The easiest (although not necessarily the most robust) way of running the code is to Launch a notebook using the mybinder service.
+Otherwise we provide instructions at the bottom of this document to assist with installing your own version of Python.

 [![Binder](http://mybinder.org/badge.svg)](http://mybinder.org:/repo/dansand/reschapter/archive/master.zip)